Zacharyprime/Botball-Gyroscope/README.md

 # Botball-Gyroscope
 **The KIPR Gyroscope Library**

 *by: Zachary Sasser*

 This library utilizes the Wallaby (and later Wombat) Gyroscope to make accurate turns, drive straight, and apply other useful functions of the gyroscope.
+There is also example code in the "examples" folder for students and teachers to learn how the gyroscope works, teach it to students, and create new code off of it.

 **Function List:**